jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 **Observation: Deprecated or thread-unsafe HTTP connectors are used.**
 **Problem:** Several HTTP client connection managers are thread-unsafe which may cause session data mix-up or have other issues for which they were made deprecated.
 Highest risk of session data mixup: SimpleHttpConnectionManager.
-Other deprecated ones to remove: SimpleHttpConnectionManager, ClientConnectionManager, PoolingClientConnectionManager, ThreadSafeClientConnManager, SingleClientConnManager, DefaultHttpClient, SystemDefaultHttpClient and ClientConnectionManager.
+Other deprecated ones to remove: SimpleHttpConnectionManager, ClientConnectionManager, PoolingClientConnectionManager, ThreadSafeClientConnManager, SingleClientConnManager, DefaultHttpClient, SystemDefaultHttpClient, ClientConnectionManager, MultiThreadedHttpConnectionManager, HttpClient constructor.
 **Solution:** Use org.apache.http.impl.conn.PoolingHttpClientConnectionManager and org.apache.http.impl.client.HttpClientBuilder., see Apache doc: [connection management](http://hc.apache.org/httpcomponents-client-ga/tutorial/html/connmgmt.html#d5e639).
 **Rule name:** AvoidDeprecatedHttpConnectors.

 #### IBI07